Fraunhofer-IIS/LASER/README.md

 ## Step 1 & 2: Classification & Scoring

-In **Step 1 and 2** of the LASER pipeline, we analyse every sample for their domain as well as their quality and difficulty.
+In **Step 1 and 2** of the LASER pipeline, we analyse every sample for its domain as well as its quality and difficulty.
 You can run the analysis pipeline as shown below.

 ```bash
 cd analysis